 The current one was reconstructed about 10 years ago.
 In 2000 before the construction work began, the site was cleaned and a basement, where allegedly the snake immortal was imprisoned, was discovered.

-A team of archaeologists was thus called in but the entrance to the basement was obstructed by a giant rock weighed 750 kg.
+A team of archaeologists was thus called in but the entrance to the basement was obstructed by a giant rock weighing 750 kg.

 After the rock was finally removed by a crane, the archaeologists entered the basement and found a small Buddha statue along with 4 copper coins and a metal box.

 Inside the box, there was a gilt pagoda, a belt with a buckle, a blue glass box and a square mirror.
-On the mirror was a gilded box containing copper coins — all these items and the way the items arranged are typical for traditional Chinese exorcism practice.
+On the mirror was a gilded box containing copper coins — all these items and the way the items were arranged are typical for traditional Chinese exorcism practice.